Minorities in Contact

 As a result of this two-day conference, a volume will be edited with all these contributions, hoping to establish a new theoretical framework to the dealings of Jews, Muslims and Christians in their roles as minorities.

 This article was written by Ana Echevarria, Reader of Medieval History at the Universidad Nacional de Educación a Distancia (Spain).
-Ana organized the conference Minorities in Contact whilst holding a Visiting Fellowship at the Woolf Institute.
+Ana organised the conference Minorities in Contact whilst holding a Visiting Fellowship at the Woolf Institute.
+For details of the Visiting Fellowship, see here.

 Back to Blog